Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 What's the...

-Well, Roman numerals, so you could probably say either, I suppose.
+Well, Roman numerals, so you can probably say either, I suppose.

 Love.